peer-open-source/xara-docs/source/user/manual/model/beamIntegrations/Lobatto.rst

 .. _Lobatto-BeamIntegration:

 Lobatto
 ^^^^^^^

-This command is used to create a Gauss-Lobatto beamIntegration object.
-Gauss-Lobatto integration is the most common approach for evaluating the response of :doc:`ForceBeamColumn` (`Neuenhofer and Filippou 1997`_) because it places an integration point at each end of the element, where bending moments are largest in the absence of interior element loads.
+Gauss-Lobatto integration is the most common approach for evaluating the response of inelastic :ref:`Frame <Frame>` elements because it places an integration point at each end of the element, where bending moments are largest in the absence of interior element loads.

-.. function:: beamIntegration 'Lobatto' tag secTag N
+.. function:: beamIntegration "Lobatto" tag secTag N

 .. csv-table::
    :header: "Argument", "Type", "Description"